thomasjeans/wwdc-2017-notes/day-4.md

 This is pretty sweet and will result in a rich platform wide document access system

-There are strong implications here for a video moment sharing application

 #### Summary
 ##### This is a big set of APIs.
 The team seems to have really thought this through and all of the features you would expect are here.
 You can get started with a base implementation by using UIDocument based documents with UIDocumentBrowserViewController and reach deeper for more powerful customizations like non iCloud cloud providers, VC transitions, and document thumbnails.